Welcome to the Worldwide Greathead family my One-Name Study - Person Page 715

 Isabella Caroline McCaul née Ferrier

-Isabella Caroline Ferrier was born in 1838 in Dublin, County Dublin, Ireland.1 She married Joseph Benjamin McCaul, son of Alexander McCaul and Mary Clarke Crosthwaite, in 1854.1 She died on 2 May 1884 in Hawthorns, Brentford, London, England.1
+Isabella Caroline Ferrier Watson was born in 1838 in Dublin, County Dublin, Ireland.2 She was the daughter of George Bott Churchill Watson and Maria Ann Maxwell Ferrier.1 She married Joseph Benjamin McCaul, son of Alexander McCaul and Mary Clarke Crosthwaite, in 1854.2 Isabella died on 2 May 1884 in Hawthorns, Brentford, Middlesex, England.2,3

 Sources of Information